Inferior petrosal sinus sampling

 - review prior imaging to try and identify inferior petrosal sinus anatomy

-- bilateral common femoral vein punctures with guiding catheter / microcatheter set-up
+- bilateral common femoral vein punctures with a guiding catheter/microcatheter set-up

 - if access to the sinus is difficult then an arterial puncture can be performed to enable a common carotid injection and road mapping of the IPS